beluticona/2021-re-pendleton-perovskite/README.md

 ## Description

-Replication of Pendleton et all (2020), a paper about ML understanding of halide perovskite crystal formation without accurate physicochemical features.
+This project is based on Pendleton et all (2020), a paper about ML understanding of halide perovskite crystal formation without accurate physicochemical features.
+We proposed a several of modifications and improvements (or at least we are trying).

-Original paper available at:
+Available at:

 > Pendleton, I. M. *et al.* Can Machines “Learn” Halide Perovskite Crystal Formation without Accurate Physicochemical Features? *J. Phys.
 Chem.
 C* **124**, 13982–13992 (2020).

-The main goal of this project is to reproduce results from the original paper, as well as to provide a fully reproducible version on GitHub.

 ## Reproduction